51ngul4r1ty/atoll-core/docs/CODE_STANDARDS_TESTS.md

 Overview
 ========

-This document contains only test related code standards, pleas refer to [CODE_STANDARDS.md](CODE_STANDARDS.md) for more code standards.
+This document contains only test related code standards, please refer to [CODE_STANDARDS.md](CODE_STANDARDS.md) for more code standards.

 Reasoning